top of page

 “People’s Choice, Original Art” award.

-The Competitors Award - May be any 4 mounts from any category.
-IE 4 birds or 2 birds 2 game heads any order.
+The Competitors Award may be any four mounts from any category—IE 4 birds or two birds, two game heads, any order.

-In order to qualify you must have at least one blue ribbon , the highest score wins .
+To qualify, you must have at least one blue ribbon; the highest score wins .

-In case of tie the judges will decide .
+In case of a tie, the judges will decide .

-The best all-around - Is for mounts from four different categories .
-IE 1 fish 1 bird 1 Lifesize and 1 game head.
+The best all-around - Is for mounts from four different categories: IE 1 fish, one bird, 1 Lifesize, and one game head.

-Must have at least one blue to qualify .
-Highest score wins in case of tie the judges decide .
+You must have at least one blue to qualify .
+The highest score wins in case of a tie.
+The judges decide .

-The Montana Challenge - Is an animal that lives in Montana.
+The Montana Challenge - This is an animal that lives in Montana.
 It is drawn from a hat each year at the meet and greet

-for the following years show.
-The highest score wins each of these divisions pay half of the entry fee pot to the
+for the following year's show.
+The highest score wins each division pays half the entry fee pot to the

 winner.
-In order to compete in competitors award and best all-around you must enter the mounts in professional
+To compete in competitors' awards and best all-around, you must enter the mounts in the professional

-or master division , what ever your division that you are in for that particular category .
+or master division , whatever division you are in for that particular category .